You may not use the Services if you are younger than 13 years old unless you have the agreement of your parent or legal guardian.

 “FERPA” means the Family Educational Rights and Privacy Act of 1974 (20 U.S.C. § 1232g; 34 CFR Part 99) (“FERPA”) and similar laws that control the disclosure of student information.

-“K12" means K12 Inc. and its subsidiaries and Affiliates.
-An "Affiliate" of K12 Inc. is an entity that controls K12 Inc., is controlled by K12 Inc., or is under common control with K12 Inc. "Control" means the direct or indirect possession of the power to direct or cause the direction of the management policies of an entity.
+“Stride" (or “we”) means Stride, Inc. and its subsidiaries and Affiliates.
+An "Affiliate" of Stride, Inc. is an entity that controls Stride, Inc., is controlled by Stride, Inc., or is under common control with Stride, Inc. "Control" means the direct or indirect possession of the power to direct or cause the direction of the management policies of an entity.

 “Sensitive Information” means (1) personally identifiable information as defined in FERPA; (2) educational records, as defined in FERPA; (3) pupil records as defined in the California Education Code section 49073.1 and similar laws; and (4) covered information as defined in Student Data Privacy Laws.

-“Services” means K12’s Sites, software, products, mobile applications, and services.
+“Services” means Stride’s Sites, software, products, mobile applications, and services.

 “Student Data Privacy Laws” means laws that specifically protect the use and disclosure of electronic students records and information coming from those records.